-First, you should know that laws are changing worldwide with new data privacy regulations going into effect.
-Many of these rules update and expand upon existing data privacy laws, and so business owners must ensure they comply with whatever geographic location they happen to do business.
+Privacy laws are changing worldwide with new data privacy regulations going into effect.
+Many of these laws update and expand upon existing data privacy laws, and so business owners must ensure they comply with whatever geographic location they happen to do business.

-This can be part of an introduction clause, such as this clause from Pandora that notes the official business name, and that the policy applies to itself and its subsidiaries:
+Disclose the official, formal name of whoever owns the site or app.
+This can be part of an introduction clause, such as this clause that notes the official business name, and that the policy applies to itself and its subsidiaries:

 Let users know what information you are collecting.
-Be as specific as possible, like Pandora is here with listing out each different data type in a separate section:
+Be as specific as possible, like seen here with listing out each different data type in a separate section:

 The clause also includes how the data is collected, such as when a user registers, signs up for a subscription, or responds to ads.